NITDgpOS/Medium_Grabber/README.md

 * Choose the file format of the output, either PDF or Text.
 * Click on 'Submit' button.
 * Wait a few minutes.

+TO RUN ON TERMINAL:
+* Open Terminal in the directory of the repository.
+  Run by typing : ``` python web_app.py ```
+* If prompted in the terminal, enter your credentials and choose whether to save credentials or not.
+* Choose the browser and topic of articles you want from the list.
+* Choose the file format of the output, either PDF or Text.
+* Wait a few minutes.

+Now browse through the articles and read whichever interests you.

 #### NOTE (For Windows and Linux/Unix)